kennyyu/flags/README.md

 How to create a flag
 ====================
-To create a new flag, create a new static `me.kennyyu.flags.Flag field`.
+To create a new flag, create a new static `me.kennyyu.flags.Flag` field.
 The parameter type of the field will be the type of the flag.
 Then annotate the field with `me.kennyyu.flags.FlagInfo` and provide the necessary fields.
 Example: